Our Investing Thesis

 There are two windows.
 The long term window and the flippable window.
 The long term window is when you believe a player has a season or more of relevant potential "moments" ahead.
 The flippable window is when a player actually never has to perform well on the field or court, but only has to generate enough "hype" to see an increase in card value.

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-The flashy #2 overall pick in the 2021 NBA Draft game into the league with more than 2 million instagram followers and loads of hype from his performances with the G League Ignite.
+Helping his value, Green is a hit with the kids with more than 2 million instagram followers and loads of hype from his performances with the G League Ignite.
 Now in the NBA, he's a regular on Sportscenter with his flashy game.

 While a 22 point per game season is impressive, its loses a bit of its luster as you dig deeper into the box scores.
 Green needed over 16 shots a game to reach those 22 points.
 He shot 41.7% from the field, and only 33.8% from 3... both averages declined from his rookie campaign.
 Will new coach Ime Udoka give the green light to Jalen if he continues to struggle with effeciency?
 Doubt it.
 Simply put, Green will need to continue to improve his effeciency on the court to continue to warrent those 16 shots per game.